philmcnamara/camelyon_image_processing/README.md

-### TIF to Tensor
+### Image Processing

 This pipeline starts with a single TIF image and its corresponding XML mask with coordinates bounding tumor tissue

+#### Exploration:
-1. **get_tumor_area.py** returns the tumor content of a slide as a percentage, which was essential in selecting which single image to use for initial experimentation in training
+**get_tumor_area.py** returns the tumor content of a slide as a percentage, which was essential in selecting which single image to use for initial experimentation in training

+#### Processing
-2. **image_slice.py** generates 256 * 256 pixel "tiles" from the TIF by loading the highest-resolution layer in OpenSlide (python wrapper, version 1.1.1) and saving the images as pngs
+1. **image_slice.py** generates 256 * 256 pixel "tiles" from the TIF by loading the highest-resolution layer in OpenSlide (python wrapper, version 1.1.1) and saving the images as pngs
-3. **draw_tumor.py** makes a 1:32 downscaled reference image from the full-sized TIF and uses the XML mask to fill all tumor regions with a color (green by default)
+2. **draw_tumor.py** makes a 1:32 downscaled reference image from the full-sized TIF and uses the XML mask to fill all tumor regions with a color (green by default)
-4. **blanksAndSeparate.py** uses the 1:32 downscaled image to determine for each of the 256 x 256 tiles whether it fits into the "tumor" or "normal" category by comparing the color values at each tile's coordinates.
+3. **blanksAndSeparate.py** uses the 1:32 downscaled image to determine for each of the 256 x 256 tiles whether it fits into the "tumor" or "normal" category by comparing the color values at each tile's coordinates.
 Blank tiles (RBG vales above a set threshold) are deleted.
 Tiles from the two categories are moved into separate directories.
-Keras is pointed to the "tumor" and "normal" subdirectories and loads the tiles as 4D tensors (width, height, RGB value, normal vs. tumor category)
+Keras is later pointed to the "tumor" and "normal" subdirectories and loads the tiles as rank 4 tensors (width, height, RGB value, normal vs. tumor category)

 ### Keras

-This pipeline uses the tensors created by the TIF to Tensor pipeline and feeds into a Keras Tensorflow model.
+We used Keras 2.1.6 with a TensorFlow backend.
+**Basic_keras** - Proof-of-concept architecture we built to ensure our processing pipeline was functional **Inceptionv3** - Uses keras.applications.InceptionV3 to take advantage of a state-of-the-art architecture for image classification